 Trouble is, only about half of the nation gets immunized each year.
-Experts believe that a handful of mistruths and conceptions about the flu shot is partly to blame for too-low vaccination rates.
+And in a year with the COVID-19 pandemic, experts believe the “twindemic” of both the flu and COVID-19 could lead to an extremely deadly mix.
+A handful of mistruths and conceptions about the flu shot is partly to blame for too-low vaccination rates.
 Here are popular reasons not to get the flu shot, dismantled by science, one by one.

 Myth #1: The flu shot doesn’t work